If you are wondering what are the most beautiful cities in Europe, surprisingly it is a more common question than you think.

-Although noted for being the centre of political and administration in Switzerland, Bern is more than that – It is one of the charming cities of Europe on the banks of the River Aare around a crook.
+Although noted for being the centre of politics and administration in Switzerland, Bern is more than that – It is one of the charming cities of Europe on the banks of the River Aare around a crook.

 Ancient walkways and modern bridges connect the neighbourhoods of the UNESCO World Heritage Site Altstadt or the old quarter, which is filled with amazing buildings and landmarks that you can’t miss admiring, especially the imposing clock tower Zytglogge and the Gothic Bern Cathedral – two important monuments in Bern.